-Patrons who request the reconsideration of library materials may be asked to put their request in writing by completing and signing the form appended to this policy, entitled "Request for Reconsideration of Library Material."
+The library encourages interest in its collections and patrons have the opportunity to discuss selection decisions with staff through multiple channels, including online and paper comment forms and conversations with staff.
+Skokie residents who request the reconsideration of library materials may be asked to put their request in writing by completing and signing the form appended to this policy, entitled "Request for Reconsideration of Library Material."
+Upon receipt of this formal written request, the Director will appoint an ad hoc committee from the professional staff including, but not limited to, the selector for the subject area of the item in question and the Access Services Manager.

-Upon receipt of a formal, written request, the Director will appoint an ad hoc committee from the professional staff including, but not limited to, the selector for the subject area of the item in question and the Access Services Manager.
-The committee will make a written recommendation to the Director who will then make a decision regarding the disposition of the material.
-The Director will communicate this decision, and the reasons for it, in writing, to the person who initiated the request for reconsideration at the earliest possible date.
-The Director will inform the Board of Library Trustees of all requests for reconsideration of library materials and their disposition.
+The committee will make a written recommendation to the Director, who will then make a decision regarding the reconsideration request.
+The Director will inform the Board of Library Trustees of all formal requests for reconsideration of library materials.
+The Director will communicate this decision, and the reasons for it, in writing, to the person who initiated the request for reconsideration and to the Board of Library Trustees at the earliest possible date.

-In the event that the person who initiated the request is not satisfied with the decision of the Director, s/he may appeal for a hearing before the Board of Trustees by making a written request to the President of the Board.
-If a hearing is granted, the individual will be notified when s/he may address the Board.
+In the event that the person who initiated the request is not satisfied with the decision of the Director, they may appeal for a hearing before the Board of Trustees by making a written request to the President of the Board.
+If a hearing is granted, the individual will be notified when they may address the Board.
 The Board of Trustees reserves the right to limit the length of presentation and number of speakers at the hearing.
 The Board will determine whether the request for reconsideration has been handled in accordance with stated policies and procedures of the Skokie Public Library.
 On the basis of this determination, the Board may vote to uphold or override the decision of the Director.